Translating Subgraphs to Nodes Makes Simple GNNs Strong and Efficient for Subgraph Representation Learning: Experiments

 \paragraph{Baselines}

-We use current state-of-the-art models for subgraph classification as baselines: Sub2Vec~\citep{adhikari2018sub2vec}, Graph-level GIN~\citep{xu2018how}, and SubGNN~\citep{alsentzer2020subgraph}.
-We report the best performance among three variants for Sub2Vec (N, S, and NS) and two results by different pretrained embeddings for SubGNN.
-All baselines results are reprinted from \citet{alsentzer2020subgraph}.
+We use basic and state-of-the-art models for subgraph classification tasks as baselines: Sub2Vec~\citep{adhikari2018sub2vec}, GBDT, SubGNN~\citep{alsentzer2020subgraph}, and GLASS~\citep{wang2022glass}.
+We report the best performance among the variants of Sub2Vec.
+All baseline results are reprinted from \citet{alsentzer2020subgraph} and \citet{wang2022glass}.

+\paragraph{Efficiency measurement} We use each model's best hyperparameters (including batch sizes) and take the mean wall-clock time over 50 epochs.
+Throughput and latency are all measured using training and validation sets for each stage.
+We count the number of all trainable parameters, including node embeddings.
+The maximum allocated GPU VRAM is measured by the PyTorch API.
+We fix the computation device as Intel(R) Xeon(R) CPU E5-2640 v4 and a single GeForce GTX 1080 Ti in measuring efficiency metrics.
+We describe details in Appendix~\ref{appendix:efficiency}.